oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 The following measures should be taken into account by implementers in order to cope with access token replay by malicious actors:

-  * Sender-constrained access tokens as described in (#pop_tokens) will prevent the attacker from replaying the access tokens on other resource servers.
-Depending on the severity of the penetration, it will also prevent replay on the compromised system.
+  * Sender-constrained access tokens as described in (#pop_tokens) SHOULD be used to prevent the attacker from replaying the access tokens on other resource servers.
+Depending on the severity of the penetration, sender-constrained access tokens will also prevent replay on the compromised system.
-  * Audience restriction as described in (#aud_restriction) may be used to prevent replay of captured access tokens on other resource servers.
+  * Audience restriction as described in (#aud_restriction) SHOULD be used to prevent replay of captured access tokens on other resource servers.
-  * The resource server must treat access tokens like any other credentials.
+  * The resource server MUST treat access tokens like any other credentials.
 It is considered good practice to not log them and not store them in plain text.